skyler-guha/event-management-system/README.md

 An event management system is a digital tool that streamlines the planning, organization, and execution of events.
 It encompasses a range of features.

 ## Features for organizers:
-* view available events on the home page
+* View available events on the home page
-* event registration
+* Event registration
 * CRUD event operations basic analytics for your events

 ## Features for participants
-* view available events on the home page
+* View available events on the home page
-* event registration
+* Event registration
 * View your tickets and delete them if you want.